Indirect Influences: Examples

 } \end{exmp}

-\begin{exmp}{\em Consider the star graph with vertex set $\{0,1,....,n \}$ and edges from $0$ to $ i \in [n]$ and viceversa.
-It is not hard to see that the PWP matrix of inderect influences $T$ is given, for $i,j \in [n],$ by Thus the vertex with greater influence and dependence is the vertex $0$.
+\begin{exmp}{\em Consider the star graph $\mathrm{S}_n$ with vertex set $\{0,1,....,n \}$, see Figure \ref{4}, and directed edges from $0$ to $ i \in [n]$ and viceversa.
+It is not hard to see that the PWP matrix of indirect influences $T$ is a symmetric matrix given, for $i,j \in [n],$ by

+Thus the vertex with greater influence and dependence is the vertex $0$.
 PageRank yields a similar result making $0$ the most dependent vertex.} \end{exmp}